Last updated on January 23rd, 2023 at 12:27 pm

 There are many fantastic historical cities in the region that you can easily plan day/weekend trips to.
 Everyone knows Nuremberg.

 I find the city a bit overrated even though it has an undeniable Disney charm about it.
-But there several other lovely cities like Fürth which has its own quirky-boho subculture, Würzburg with this sunny south feel with numerous wine hills.
+But there are several other lovely cities like Fürth which has its own quirky-boho subculture, and Würzburg with this sunny south feel with numerous wine hills.

 On the other hand, Rothenburg and Bamberg are perfectly preserved medieval gems.
-There are also several little lakes scattered around in Franconia.
+There are also several little lakes scattered around Franconia.
 We can pack a picnic bag and towels and get to a quaint little lake within 40 mins drive.

 Read more: 10+ Exciting Day Trips in Franconian Region

 Franconia is called Beer Heaven by the locals.

 Rightfully so!
 There are some 300 breweries across the Franconian landscape – ranging from huge beer conglomerates to family-owned operations and monastic breweries.
 If you are a beer nerd then Franconia is the perfect place to visit (or live in!).